With holiday plans on hold for the moment I got thinking about my favourite travel movies…

 The famous waterfall scene was shot in Haeo Suwat Falls in Khao Yai National Park, Thailand’s second-largest park.
 You’ll find the waterfall at the end of Thanarat Road in the center of the park.
 The park itself is about a three-hour drive from Bangkok, or there’s a bus service from Bangkok’s Northern Bus Terminal (Mo Chit) for Pak Chong and Nakhon Ratchasima about every half-hour.

-Almost thirty years old but still one of the great British comedy dramas as well as being one of the world’s best travel movies.
+Almost thirty years old, Shirley Valentine is still one of the great British comedy dramas as well as being one of the world’s best travel movies.
 Shirley Valentine tells the story of a woman feeling trapped in a world of domesticity.
-She is a housewife from Liverpool, who needs a change in her life before she has another conversation with the walls.
+She is a housewife from Liverpool, who needs a change in her life, before she has another conversation with the walls.
 When her friend Jane invites Shirley on a trip to a Greek island, Shirley jumps at the chance.
 When they land however, Jane soon ditches Shirley for a fling, which means Shirley is left to her own devices.
 Shirley wanders the island, meets a taverna owner, Costas and begins to find the joy in life again.

-Whilst the film starts in Liverpool, we are soon transported to the beautiful island of Mykonos in Greece.
-With 300 days of sunshine every year, its great nightlife and designer shops, Mykonos attracts a trendy crowd, looking for that perfect Instagam photo with its trademark white-washed hours and thatched windmills.
+While the film starts in Liverpool, we are soon transported to the beautiful island of Mykonos in Greece.
+With 300 days of sunshine, great nightlife and designer shops, Mykonos attracts a trendy crowd, looking for that perfect Instagam photo with its trademark white-washed hours and thatched windmills.

 The Motorcycle Diaries